Two very recent judgments in the Employment Tribunal are a salient reminder for Employers that they cannot take short cuts with investigations.

 With the number of cases being brought before the employment tribunal on the rise, it is more important than ever that Employers ensure that their Managers know how to conduct an investigation.
 The limit of compensation to unfairly dismissed employees is capped at a years’ salary or just under £86.5k if lower, but not capped at all if there is a successful claim for discrimination.

-The TSP Academy provides organisations with In-House training courses.
+TSP Learning provides organisations with In-House training courses.
 These courses are designed to ensure your managers keep up to date with current Employment Law and its practical application in the workplace.

 Investigations, Active Listening and Interview Technique is just one of the courses available.
 The course outline can be downloaded here.

-If you need advice on a current investigation or would like to explore further the In-House training that the TSP Academy can offer please contact Employment Law specialist Jolyon Berry on Jolyon.email@example.com or on 01206 217034
+If you need advice on a current investigation or would like to explore further the In-House training that TSP Learning can offer please contact Employment Law specialist Jolyon Berry on Jolyon.email@example.com or on 01206 217034